threedworld-mit/tdw/Documentation/lessons/scene_setup_high_level/proc_gen_kitchen.md

 # Procedural Generation (the `ProcGenKitchen` add-on)

-The [`ProcGenKitchen`](../../python/add_ons/proc_gen_kitchen.md) add-on is currently TDW's only high-level proc-gen scene setup implement.
+The [`ProcGenKitchen`](../../python/add_ons/proc_gen_kitchen.md) add-on is currently TDW's only high-level proc-gen scene setup implementation.
 In the near future, we intend to add proc-gen add-ons for other types of rooms e.g. a `ProcGenBedroom`.

 Create procedurally-generated kitchens by creating a `ProcGenKitchen`, adding it to `c.add_ons`, and then calling `proc_gen_kitchen.create()`: